walles/loadviz/README.md

 ## TODO

-* Make sure `mirror_sort()` doesn't fail when two values are equal
+* Add test making sure `mirror_sort()` doesn't fail when two values are equal
-* Base bar chart on fake data for one CPU
-* Try with fake data for more CPUs than the image width
-* Make sure that data looks like CPU load (user / system / idle) and that the bars are based on that
-* Make sure we can render everything from one CPU to more CPUs than the width of the display
+* Add test making sure that if we have more cores than the image width, at least the most loaded core is rendered in the middle of the image
+* Add micro benchmarks for the rendering code, with both few and many CPUs
+* Profile the micro benchmarks and make the code faster
 * Replace the data with actual CPU load
 * Make bars slide into place when metrics are updated.
 Physics engine!
 * Make a menu bar visualization